Train GraphicClick on the map to explore geographics

 There's lot's in London - Colin Dale, Ken Nington, Stan More, Mary Lebone, Warren Street and Russell Square to name but a few!

-PS - Off to La belle France "par Eurostar" - missing Community Rail in the City plus last few days of "real" GW (Great Western) HST (High Speed Train) working.
+PS - Off to La belle France "par Eurostar" - missing Community Rail in the City plus last few days of "real" GW» (Great Western - used as an abbreviation for the area / lines under the Great Western franchise, as opposed to FGW which includes "First", the company operating them too.
+For tickets - about) HST (High Speed Train (Inter City class 43 125 units)) working.
 Hope the former goes well and look forward to seeing pics in due course.

 Logged